2018, safety surface, water play |

-The complete No Fault Safety Surface System provides you with a resilient, porous and seamless playground safety surface that is known to be the absolute best playground safety surface available for fall protection.
+The complete No Fault Safety Surface System provides you with a resilient, porous and unitary playground safety surface that reduces the risk of life-threatening injuries.
 It is tested and proven to provide fall protection up to 12 feet (with a PIP depth of 6.5 inches).

 Are there unsafe chemicals?

 You can count on kids to put their hands and mouths all over everything, and (naturally) rubber playground surfacing is no exception.
-That’s why the California Integrated Waste Management Board performed extensive testing on potential skin irritants and potentially carcinogenic chemicals that may be present in poured-in-place surfacing.
-(Read details here: Are Poured in Place Playground Surfaces Safe?
-By David Spease, ASLA, CPSI.)
+The California Integrated Waste Management Board commissioned the “Evaluation of Health Effects of Recycled Waste Tires in Playground and Track Products” study where extensive testing was performed on potential skin irritants and potentially carcinogenic chemicals that may be present in poured-in-place surfacing.
 Although natural rubber contains latex (a skin sensitizer), the tests showed no skin irritation as the result of contact with poured-in-place surfacing materials.

 Furthermore, all chemicals in recycled rubber that could be considered carcinogens occur at concentration levels far below the level of one part per million (generally considered an “acceptable” level).

 Finally, the study also looked at the health effects of ingesting of tire shreds and determined that it was unlikely to produce any adverse health effects in a 3-year-old child.
 However, since PIP is a solid surface product, there should never be any loose pieces of material from it.